 Understanding the dynamics of spreading in networks is often challenging due to the absence of a comprehensive view of the connections between individuals involved in transmission.
 However, in today’s increasingly digital environment, where user interactions, transactions, and communications are routinely logged and stored across platforms, reconstructing the transmission network is becoming more feasible~\citep{ZHOU201792}.
 The data may be noisy or incomplete, but the availability of large-scale digital traces offers a valuable foundation for inferring transmission pathways.
 Learning the transmission dynamics of contagion, whether in the context of disease, insider trading, or information spread, can be achieved by the network approach.
 It requires that the network structure is a meaningful substrate for the underlying transmission pathways~\citep{Dutta2018}.
 When this condition is satisfied, diverse spreading phenomena can in theory be analyzed within a common analytical framework, enabling consistent modeling across different domains.

 Traditional studies often assume full observability of individuals’ transmission statuses, but in practice, such visibility is rarely available \citep{ZHOU201792, pouget2015inferring, newman2023message, wilinski2021prediction}.
 For example, during the COVID-19 pandemic, infection chains were frequently untraceable due to asymptomatic cases, misleading symptoms, and unreliable rapid tests.
 Similarly, in financial markets, the spread of private information through social connections is typically unobservable, making it difficult to identify who holds privileged information.
 In such scenarios, it remains unclear whether individuals were the carriers (either through being informed or infected) or when the transmission occurred.
 The absence of temporal and status information makes conventional Maximum Likelihood Estimation (MLE) methods unsuitable~\cite{gomez2012inferring}.
-While recent research has started to address partially observed data \cite{ramezani2023joint}, existing methods fail to account for both hidden infection states and indirect symptom-based observations; in this work, we address this challenge, referred to as the Hidden Cascade (HC) problem.
+While recent research has started to address partially observed data \cite{ramezani2023joint, IOANN2018, Ghalebi2018, Matta2022}, existing methods fail to account for both hidden infection states and indirect symptom-based observations; in this work, we address this challenge, referred to as the Hidden Cascade (HC) problem.